 I am a historian of modern and contemporary Europe in transnational perspective.
 That is to say, I seek to understand both large-scale processes, such as migration, colonialism, and international conflicts, as well as how international connections and perspectives can transform our understanding of “national” histories.
-Most of my research to date has focused on the western Mediterranean – specifically France, Spain, Italy, and their African colonies – but I also have a strong interest in Germany and the German-speaking lands of Central Europe.
+Most of my research to date has focused on the western Mediterranean – specifically France, Spain, Italy, and their African colonies – but I also have a strong interest in Germany and Central Europe.
 In particular, I analyze questions of migration, colonialism, the construction of racial and national identities, tourism, and the intersection of business, labor, and social welfare.

 I invite you to explore this website to discover more about my background, research, and teaching.

-Fields of expertise: Modern and Contemporary Europe, particularly the history of France, Spain, Italy, and their African colonies; the Mediterranean; International Studies; Migration; Colonialism; Business and Labor History; Welfare; Nationalism; Race and Ethnicity; Travel and Tourism; Transnational and Comparative Methodologies
+Fields of expertise: Modern and Contemporary Europe, particularly the history of France, Spain, Italy, and their African colonies; the Mediterranean; Germany; International Studies; Migration; Colonialism; Business and Labor History; Welfare; Nationalism; Race and Ethnicity; Travel and Tourism; Transnational and Comparative Methodologies

 Dr. Michael A. Kozakowski